y2-znt/y2-znt/README.md

 -  🌱 I’m currently learning **Next.js, React Native**.

-- 👨‍💻 All of my infos are available at **https://yoni-deserbaix-potfolio.vercel.app**
+- 👨‍💻 All of my infos are available at **yoni-deserbaix-portfolio.vercel.app**

 - 📝 I regularly write articles in French on **https://yoni-deserbaix-my-blog.vercel.app**